diegogonzalezmaneyro/data_science-nanodegree/L1_CRISP-DM/README.md

 Three strategies for working with missing values include:

-* We can remove (or “drop”) the rows or columns holding the missing values.
+## 3.1.
+We can remove (or “drop”) the rows or columns holding the missing values.
+Though dropping rows and/or columns holding missing values is quite easy to do using numpy and pandas, it is often not appropriate.

+Understanding why the data is missing is important before dropping these rows and columns.
+In this video you saw a number of situations in which dropping values was not a good idea.
+These included

+Dropping data values associated with the effort or time an individual put into a survey.
+Dropping data values associated with sensitive information.
+In either of these cases, the missing values hold information.
+A quick removal of the rows or columns associated with these missing values would remove missing data that could be used to better inform models.

+Instead of removing these values, we might keep track of the missing values using indicator values, or counts associated with how many questions an individual skipped.

 * We can impute the missing values.
 * We can build models that work around them, and only use the information provided.